-Bitport.io is a simple to use cloud based torrent downloader that has excellent supports for popular media devices like Apple TV and Chromecast.
+Bitport.io is a simple to use a cloud-based torrent downloader that has excellent support for popular media devices like Apple TV and Chromecast.
 The good thing is that they offer limited time trial in which they offer a 1GB of storage space, so you can try out their service to see if it fits your needs.

 The least expensive monthly plan begins at just 5$ and you get 30 GB of cloud storage with boundless downloading limit and all the files are downloaded through Bitports secure servers with uncompromised downloading speeds.

 qbittorrent is a very a popular torrent software for both Mac and Windows.
-The reason being that its totally free and doesn’t have annoying ads you see on most torrent clients.
-The user interface seems a bit out dated, but despite that, everything works the way it should.
+The reason is that it’s totally free and doesn’t have annoying ads you see on most torrent clients.
+The user interface seems a bit outdated, but despite that, everything works the way it should.

 uTorrent was one of the best torrent clients of its time offering some of the best features.
 Don’t get me wrong, it’s still a very popular client.
 It’s just that lately the software has become a bit heavy because of the advertisements being displayed.
 We get that you need ads to support the software, but there other torrent clients that at least offer more features.

 - Read uTorrent review to get a better picture of this famous client.

 This software offers nothing fancy.
 It’s just a regular, well-built torrent software, which is compatible with Mac, Windows, Linux, Android and offers all the basic features like priority download and automatic bandwidth management.

 They do offer a few more features, but you will have to pay a premium to avail features like add free user experience, virus protection, CyberGhost VPN connection, and the ability to watch torrents without having to wait for them to download.

 And all this for a hefty price of 69.95 a year.
 However, if you really hate ads, we would recommend getting just the stand-alone advertisement free subscription for 4.95 a year.